rails/rails/guides/source/security.md

 Another proof-of-concept webmail worm is Nduja, a cross-domain worm for four Italian webmail services.
 Find more details on [Rosario Valotta's paper](http://www.xssed.com/article/9/Paper_A_PoC_of_a_cross_webmail_worm_XWW_called_Njuda_connection/).
 Both webmail worms have the goal to harvest email addresses, something a criminal hacker could make money with.

 In December 2006, 34,000 actual user names and passwords were stolen in a [MySpace phishing attack](http://news.netcraft.com/archives/2006/10/27/myspace_accounts_compromised_by_phishers.html).
-The idea of the attack was to create a profile page named “login_home_index_html”, so the URL looked very convincing.
+The idea of the attack was to create a profile page named "login_home_index_html", so the URL looked very convincing.
 Specially-crafted HTML and CSS was used to hide the genuine MySpace content from the page and instead display its own login form.

 The MySpace Samy worm will be discussed in the CSS Injection section.